50% off all plans.Ends 14 June 2026Claim 50% off

 A Frozen Pizza Brand That Caught It Two Years Late

-The baseline had eroded by roughly a fifth over two years while the team was reporting "stable" promo performance.
-The reason the lift number had stayed steady was that the lift was being measured against a falling baseline.
+The baseline had eroded by roughly a fifth over two years while the team reported "stable" promo performance.
+The lift number stayed steady only because it was measured against a falling baseline.
 Every event still looked like a 2.3x spike.
-The 2.3x was just on top of fewer and fewer underlying units.
+The 2.3x was just sitting on top of fewer and fewer underlying units.

 What they did

-The brand pulled promotional support for one of two main SKUs for 16 weeks across two retailers.
-They held the shelf price flat.
-They reallocated half the freed-up trade dollars to gondola-end display funding on the same SKU during the holiday window.
+The brand pulled promotional support for one of its two main SKUs for 16 weeks across two retailers, held the shelf price flat, and moved half the freed-up trade dollars into gondola-end display funding on the same SKU during the holiday window.

 What happened

-- Weeks 1 to 4: weekly volume on the holiday SKU dropped 18 percent versus the prior promoted average.
+• Weeks 1 to 4: weekly volume on the holiday SKU dropped 18 percent against the prior promoted average.
 Painful for the sales team.

-- Weeks 5 to 12: non-promoted weekly volume began rising.
-By week 12 it had recovered to within 4 percent of the prior promoted-average level, while running at full shelf price.
+• Weeks 5 to 12: non-promoted weekly volume began rising.
+By week 12 it had recovered to within 4 percent of the prior promoted-average level, at full shelf price.

-- Weeks 13 to 16: non-promoted weekly volume stabilised about 8 percent above the pre-holiday non-promoted baseline.
+• Weeks 13 to 16: non-promoted weekly volume stabilized about 8 percent above the pre-holiday non-promoted baseline.

 The shopper's reference price had moved back up.
 The brand re-introduced TPR on the holiday SKU at 35 percent of weeks (down from 52 percent) and the new baseline held.

-The 16-week holiday cost the brand roughly $290,000 in lost short-term gross profit (volume drop in weeks 1 to 4 net of trade spend savings).
-The recovered baseline added an estimated $1.1M in annualised gross profit through reduced promo dependency and a stronger non-promoted base.
-Roughly 3.8x return on the discomfort.
+The 16-week holiday cost roughly $290,000 in lost short-term gross profit (the volume drop in weeks 1 to 4, net of trade-spend savings).
+The recovered baseline added an estimated $1.1M in annualized gross profit through lower promo dependency and a stronger non-promoted base.
+That is about a 3.8x return on the discomfort.

 How To Catch It Before It Catches You